-"illegitimacy" and "bastardy."
+Finally, marriage can be expected to benefit the children of gay and lesbian couples by reducing the stigma currently associated with those children's status.
+Such stigma can derive from various sources.
+When same-sex partners cannot marry, their biological children are born "out of wedlock," conferring a status that historically has been stigmatized as "illegitimacy" and "bastardy."
 Although the social stigma attached to illegitimacy has declined in many parts of society, being born to unmarried parents is still widely considered undesirable.
 As a result, children of parents who are not married may be stigmatized by others, such as peers or school staff members.
-This stigma of illegitimacy will not be visited upon the children of same-sex couples when those couples can legally marry.
+This stigma of illegitimacy will that children of both heterosexual and lesbian mothers had fewer behavior problems when parents were experiencing less stress, having fewer unterparental conflicts, and feeling greater love for one another).